 How To Format SD Card using Build-in Format option

-Windows 10 gives you the functionality to format the SD card, Hard Disk, SSD.
-You can format all of them using a simple click.
+Windows 10 gives you the functionality to format the SD card, Hard Disk, and SSD with one click.
 Here’s how you can do this.

 - First of all, Insert the SD card to your PC that you want to format.